Stockwell (company): Controversy

 There was a major backlash against the concept when it was announced that machines would be installed in New York.
 Critics claimed that the startup could put real traditional New York bodegas out of business, and that use of the term "bodega" for the machine was culturally insensitive.
 There were also accusations of gentrification of New York neighborhoods.
 It was also claimed that the concept was similar enough to a vending machine or automat as to not be innovative.
 Mandatory credit card usage and cameras around the machines raised privacy concerns.
 The machines also do not offer some of the amenities of real bodegas, such as fresh sandwiches, or types of ethnic food local to particular New York neighborhoods.
 Nor did the machines offer harmful products such as alcohol and tobacco.
-The CEO Paul Macdonald claimed that 97% of Latin Americans surveyed did not find the term used for the machines offensive.
+The CEO Paul Mcdonald claimed that 97% of Latin Americans surveyed did not find the term used for the machines offensive.
 Many bodega owners and employees do not see the startup as a particular threat.
 The CEO later apologized for causing offense and claimed that it was not his intent to put local bodegas out of business.